ZcashFoundation/zebra/book/src/dev/rfcs/0006-contextual-difficulty.md

 The block difficulty threshold is adjusted by scaling the mean target difficulty by the median timespan.

-On testnet, if a long time has elapsed since the previous block, the difficulty adjustment is modified to allow minimum-difficulty blocks.
+On Testnet, if a long time has elapsed since the previous block, the difficulty adjustment is modified to allow minimum-difficulty blocks.

 #### Mean target difficulty